Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Introduction

-Motivated by the above analysis, we propose \ours, a \emph{clinical knowledge-infused} generic framework for high-quality clinical text generation in few-shot scenarios.
-Our ultimate goal is to narrow the gap between synthetic and ground-truth data and encourage the topic diversity of the generated text.
-Towards this end, we propose a strategy to utilize clinical knowledge extraction to contextualize the prompts.
-This includes generating clinical topics from both KGs and LLMs and deriving writing style suggestions from LLMs.
-By doing this, {\ours} integrates both non-parametric insights from external clinical knowledge graphs with the intrinsic parametric knowledge encoded in large language models.
-It is worth noting that, \ours only rely on minimal additional human efforts, and can be readily applied to a wide array of core tasks in clinical NLP.
+Motivated by the above analysis, we propose \ours, a \emph{clinical knowledge-infused} framework for high-quality clinical text generation in few-shot scenarios.
+Our ultimate goal is to bridge the gap between synthetic and real data while enhancing topic diversity.
+Towards this end, we propose to utilize clinical knowledge extraction to contextualize the prompts.
+This includes generating clinical topics on entity and relation information from both KGs and LLMs and deriving writing style suggestions from LLMs.
+By doing this, {\ours} integrates both \emph{non-parametric insights} from external clinical knowledge graphs with the \emph{intrinsic parametric knowledge} encoded in LLMs and \emph{enjoys higher diversity} via dynamically composing different topics and writing styles together during the data generation process.
+It is worth noting that, \ours only relies on minimal additional human efforts, and can be readily applied to a wide array of core tasks in clinical NLP.